norbert-s/SeleniumFramework/README.md

 # Selenium Framework

+First of all the test can be run locally as: mvn test
+In case there is docker installed then the tests are going to be run in a container Also a pipeline can be run by members of the project https://github.com/norbert-s/SeleniumFramework/actions

 About this demo project in general

 The general goal of the project is to highlight and show different flavours of approaches -and options for larger projects